 After their re-education, eventually, so were they.

 October 11, 1978 -

-Former Sex Pistols bassist Sid Vicious (Gary Oldman) stabs girlfriend Nancy Spungeon (Chloe Webb) to death in room 100 of New York's Chelsea Hotel.
-Because Sid remembers nothing about the crime, theories include robbery and an abortive suicide pact.
-Vicious dies of an ugly heroin overdose shortly before his trial.
+Former Sex Pistols bassist Sid Vicious (Gary Oldman) stabbed girlfriend Nancy Spungen (Chloe Webb) to death in room 100 of New York's Chelsea Hotel on this date.
+Because Sid remembered nothing about the crime, theories include robbery and an abortive suicide pact.
+Vicious died of an ugly heroin overdose shortly before his trial.